Today is Tuesday, Jan. 8, the eighth day of 2019. There are 357 days left in the year.

 2008: Sen. Hillary Rodham Clinton powers to victory in New Hampshire’s 2008 Democratic primary in a startling upset, defeating Sen. Barack Obama and resurrecting her bid for the White House; Sen. John McCain defeats his Republican rivals to move back into contention for the GOP nomination.

-2011: U.S. Rep. Gabrielle Giffords, D-Ariz., is shot and critically wounded when a gunman opened fire as the congresswoman met with constituents in Tucson; six people were killed, 12 others also injured.
+2011: U.S. Rep. Gabrielle Giffords, D-Ariz., is shot and critically wounded when a gunman opens fire as the congresswoman met with constituents in Tucson; six people are killed, 12 others also are injured.

 2018: The Trump administration says it is ending special protections for immigrants from El Salvador, an action that could force nearly 200,000 to leave the U.S. by September 2019 or face deportation.